FHantke/brave-browser-wiki/Home.md

 # Staying up to date

 You can run `yarn run sync --all` to grab the latest source. **It's important to note that this will overwrite your local changes, so please back up work before running this**.
 This typically triggers a full rebuild.
-If you'd prefer to manually update, you can re-run the brave-core patches by running `yarn run sync --run_hooks`
+If you'd prefer to manually update, you can re-run the brave-core patches by running `yarn run sync --run_hooks`.